patroza/JConverter/README.md

 ### Output for the .inp file

 - If there are too long variable names (> 8), adds a comment to the top listing them
+- If there are variable names that are not unique, adds a comment to the top listing them
 - Specifies DATA: FILE IS x.dat;
 - Specifies VARIABLE: NAMES ARE ...;
   IDVARIABLE IS ...;